rwxrob/zet/20210907135142/README.md

 writing that you can validate on your own."
 This encourages people to do their own research and critical thinking while providing the convenience of your conclusion up front.
-Instead, they expose their heart-felt belief that they are too stupid, uninformed, or lazy to draw your own conclusions based on their undocumented logic.
+Instead, they expose their heart-felt belief that the reader is too stupid, uninformed, or lazy to draw your own conclusions based on their undocumented logic.

 > 🤬